 What You Need to Know About Natural Deodorant

 It’s hard to discern fact from fiction today.
 Watching the news and scrolling through your social media feed, you’ve seen it all.
 Coffee is good for you.
 Coffee is bad for you, avoid it.
 Eat a high protein, low carb diet.
 Avoid eating too much meat; it’ll cause heart problems.
 You may even be wondering about natural deodorant.
 Is it just a fad, or is there actually a reason you should switch to natural deodorant and other natural products?
-Read on to find out what science says about natural deodorant.
+Read on to find out everything you need to know about natural deodorant and what science says about.

 Sweating is Good for You!